Hamish Bain

-Hamish Bain (born 24 September 1997) is a Scotland Club XV international rugby union player, currently playing for Pro14 side Glasgow Warriors.
+Hamish Bain (born 24 September 1997) is a Scotland Club XV international rugby union player.
+He currently plays for Vannes and previously played for the Glasgow Warriors.
 His preferred position is lock.

 Rugby Union career

 Amateur career

-Bain has played for Currie in the Tennents Premiership.
-He was enrolled in the Scottish Rugby Academy in 2015 as a Stage 1 player and moved to Stage 2 in 2016.
+Bain played for Currie in the Tennent's Premiership.
+He was enrolled in the Scottish Rugby Academy in 2015 as a Stage 1 player and advanced to Stage 2 in 2016.

 Bain spent two seasons at Stade Niçois from 2018 to 2020, through a partnership with Scottish Rugby.

 Professional career

-As part of the Scottish Rugby Academy Bain was assigned to Edinburgh Rugby as a Stage 3 player in September 2017.
+As part of the Scottish Rugby Academy, Bain was assigned to Edinburgh Rugby as a Stage 3 player in September 2017.

 Bain signed for Glasgow Warriors in July 2020.
 He made his Glasgow Warriors debut in Round 3 of the 2020–21 Pro14 against Ospreys.
+He is Glasgow Warrior No. 315.

+When not playing for the Glasgow Warriors, he played for Boroughmuir Bears in the Super Series.

+He joined Jersey Reds in the summer of 2022.

+He joined Vannes in the summer of 2023.

 International career

 Bain has played for Scotland U20s.
 He has also represented the Scotland Club XV international side, playing against the U20 side.